doc-detective/doc-detective/README.md

 ### Move mouse

 Move the mouse to an element specified by CSS selectors.
+Only runs if a test is being recorded.

 **Note:** The mouse cursor is visible in both recordings and screenshots.